opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

  (d) If so, is it just to grant the plaintiff leave to make the proposed amendment?

-116    Authority for these four questions, if authority is needed, can be found in the decision of our Court of Appeal in _Lim Yong Swan v Lim Jee Tee and another_ [1992] 3 SLR(R) 940 (“ _Lim Yong Swan_ ”) at [28] and of the English Court of Appeal in _Ballinger v Mercer Ltd and another_ [2014] 1 WLR 3597 (“ _Ballinger_ ”) at [15].
+116    Authority for these four questions, if authority is needed, can be found in the decision of our Court of Appeal in _Lim Yong Swan v Lim Jee Tee and another_ <span class="citation">[1992] 3 SLR(R) 940</span> (“ _Lim Yong Swan_ ”) at [28] and of the English Court of Appeal in _Ballinger v Mercer Ltd and another_ [2014] 1 WLR 3597 (“ _Ballinger_ ”) at [15].
 Note, however, that in the former case, it was not necessary for the Court of Appeal to articulate separately the first two questions which I have set out because it was common ground there that the answer to both questions was yes (see _Lim Yong Swan_ at [10]).
 In the latter case, the fourth question was not separately articulated.
 It is, however, clearly a distinct question to be addressed before the court grants leave.

 117    The sequence in which the questions have been put at [115] above is not the way in which they usually appear.
 The usual sequence inverts the first and second questions.
 But that cannot, as a matter of strict logic, be correct.
 It is not possible to determine whether a relevant limitation period has expired before identifying the cause of action with respect to which that question is asked.
 Thus, whether the amendments add or substitute a new cause of action must be determined first.
 It is only after ascertaining that the amendments do introduce a new cause of action, and only after that new cause of action has been identified, that the question of whether the limitation period applicable to that new cause of action has expired can be posed and answered.

 118    If the answer to either the first or second questions is no rather than yes, r 5(2) is not engaged at all.
 The amendment application is governed by the general principles under r 5(1).
 If the answer to the third question is yes, the court is obliged to go on to consider the fourth question.
 But if the answer to the third question is no, the application to amend must be dismissed.
-The court has no residual discretion to go on and consider whether it would be just to permit the amendment in these circumstances: _Abdul Gaffer bin Fathil v Chua Kwang Yong_ [1994] 3 SLR(R) 1056 at [11] and [12]; _Chandra v Brooke North (a firm) & Brooke North LLP_ (2013) 151 Con LR 113 (“ _Chandra_ ”) at [98].
+The court has no residual discretion to go on and consider whether it would be just to permit the amendment in these circumstances: _Abdul Gaffer bin Fathil v Chua Kwang Yong_ <span class="citation">[1994] 3 SLR(R) 1056</span> at [11] and [12]; _Chandra v Brooke North (a firm) & Brooke North LLP_ (2013) 151 Con LR 113 (“ _Chandra_ ”) at [98].
 To put it another way, the only way in which the court can go on to consider the justice of permitting the amendment is if the answer to the third question is yes.

 _Does the amendment add a new cause of action?_

 119    The first question is whether Geocon’s amendments add or substitute a new cause of action.

-GP Selvam JC (as he then was) considered the meaning of “cause of action” as it is used in r 5(5) in _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ [1992] 2 SLR(R) 382.
+GP Selvam JC (as he then was) considered the meaning of “cause of action” as it is used in r 5(5) in _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd and others_ <span class="citation">[1992] 2 SLR(R) 382</span>.
 In that case, the plaintiff commenced suit against a defendant to recover $2.4m as money lent to the defendant or as money held by the defendant on resulting trust for the plaintiff.
 After the relevant limitation period had expired, the plaintiff sought leave to amend its statement of claim to plead that the defendant had received the $2.4m in breach of s 76 of the Companies Act (Cap 50, 1990 Rev Ed) and was therefore a constructive trustee of that sum.

 120    Selvam JC held that “cause of action” referred to the relief or remedy which the plaintiff seeks and not to the factual basis underpinning it.
 He thus held that the plaintiff’s proposed amendments did indeed seek to add a new cause of action because they relied on a breach of statute or on a constructive trust.
 Selvam JC went on to determine the remaining questions against the plaintiff and dismissed the plaintiff’s application (see [35]–[36]).
-The plaintiff’s appeal to the Court of Appeal was also dismissed: _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd_ [1993] 1 SLR(R) 220.
+The plaintiff’s appeal to the Court of Appeal was also dismissed: _Multi-Pak Singapore Pte Ltd (in receivership) v Intraco Ltd_ <span class="citation">[1993] 1 SLR(R) 220</span>.

 121    Thus, a plaintiff clearly puts forward a new cause of action when its amendment seeks a relief or remedy which carries a different label from that which is sought in its unamended pleading.
 That is so even if the new relief or remedy is claimed based on the same underlying facts.
 The inquiry into the facts is properly the subject-matter of the third question.